willkershner/Registration-Game/README.md

 g++ main.cpp `wx-config --libs --cxxflags` -o mainApp `

+I adjusted all images to 20 inches wide and locked aspect ratio.

 Things to still do:
 - Add a a countdown timer before the game starts
 - Keep track of time